Want your MIDI drums to sound more like the real thing? There are a number of techniques you can use to become a drum programming expert.

-You want to aim for the closest recreation of the reference’s drum sound that you can.
-By focusing on the sound of a real drum kit, the steps you need to take to make your fake drums sound better will become clearer.
+You want to aim for the closest recreation of the reference’s sound you can get.
+By focusing on the sound of a real kit, the steps you need to take to make your drum programming sound better will become clear.

 Once you’ve dialed in the volume, tone, and reverb of your kit, there are a couple last mixing tools worth trying.

-Saturation will add some excitement to the high frequencies of your kit.
-Kits from drum software can sound a bit too pristine.
+Software instruments tend to sound a bit too pristine.
 Saturation adds natural artifacts to your sound that a recorded drum kit would have.

 Listen to your drums and think to yourself: how can I improve the tone?
-If it’s lacking any top end sheen, try turning the tone knob to the focus on the upper-mids or top end.
-If it’s sounding too thin, try turning the tone knob to focus on the lower-mids or mids.
+If it needs some top end sheen, try turning the tone knob to the focus on the top end.
+If it’s sounding too thin, try turning the tone knob to focus on the lower-mids.

 Once you’ve got the tone where you’d like it, turn the aux channel fader all the way down and slowly mix it back in.
-Once it sounds good to your ears, it’s perfect.
+Keep turning it up until the kit sounds good to your ears.

 Play a looped section of your song.

-Follow these steps and your listeners will have trouble distinguishing your MIDI drums from a real drummer with a kit.
+Follow these steps and your listeners will have trouble distinguishing your programmed beats from a real drummer with a kit.

 If you want to dig deeper into music production and learn what it actually takes to make mixes that sound pro…